techhat/grabbr/doc/clustering.rst

 Multiple Agents
 ===============
-Grabbr supports running multiple agents on the same machine, and across multiple machines.
+Web Flayer supports running multiple agents on the same machine, and across multiple machines.

-By default Grabbr will run under an ``id`` of ``unknown``.
+By default Web Flayer will run under an ``id`` of ``unknown``.
 While not technically required, it is highly recommended that you use a different ``id`` for each agent that connects to the database.

 The agent is normally set inside the configuration file: